 A commitment to attend each session is requested.
 While no previous meditation experience is required, we ask that participants practice a guided daily meditation as a key component of the training.

-Lori Wong is a Stanford-certified Compassion Cultivation Training™ (CCT) teacher and offers CCT courses in the Modesto, California area.
-If you wish to find a teacher near you, you can also check the Global Directory of Certified CCT Teachers.
+Lori Wong is a Stanford-certified and a senior Compassion Institute certified Compassion Cultivation Training™ (CCT) teacher and offers CCT™ courses in the Modesto, California area.
+If you wish to find a teacher near you, you can also check the https://www.compassioninstitute.com/find-a-class.

 If you have a workplace or other group that would like to receive this training, please contact Lori to inquire about group courses and rates.

 - I want to register for a class but will need to miss a class or two.
 Is that Ok?